lenaschimmel/sc2rf/README.md

   --primers [PRIMER [PRIMER ...]]
                         Filenames of primer set(s) to visualize.
-                        The .bed formats for ARTIC and easyseq are recognized and supported. (default:
+                        The .bed formats for ARTIC and EasySeq are recognized and supported. (default:
                         None)